Meuris and Thea: Butler's account

 SS.
 Meuris and Thea, two holy women at Gaza in Palestine, when the persecution raged in that city under the successors of Dioclesian, bore up bravely against all the cruelty of men, and malice of the devil, and triumphed over both to the last moment.
 Meuris died under the hands of the persecutors: but Thea languished some time after she had passed through a dreadful variety of exquisite torments, as we learn from the author of the life of Saint Porphyrius, of Gaza, written about the close of the fourth century.
 Their relics were deposited in a church which bore the name of Saint Timothy; on whom see August 19.

 Eusebius and Cureton's notes

-Eusebius, Bishop of Caesarea, records how in Gaza at this time a virgin named Valentina and her sister were tortured and then bound together and burned to death.
+Eusebius, Bishop of Caesarea, records how in Diospolis at this time a virgin named Valentina and her sister were tortured and then bound together and burned to death.